 Many of our planned social media pictures have involved playing dress-ups with our cheeky Monkey.
 This has probably been the most fun part of the whole project, with dreaming up different scenarios and working out best to pose him to interact with the food and props.
 Look out for him in up and coming blogs!

 Back to business: Catering services available with flexible options to suit your needs

 While it has been nice to slow down and take time to focus on some much needed business development, we, the ‘Monkeys’ are set ready to change gears again and switch back to being in the kitchen more to look after your catering needs.
 Please know that we are currently open for business and here to assist you with any catering needs you may have!

-With COVID 19 restrictions easing & changing constantly, we hope to see you all in the near future on a delivery run.
+With COVID-19 restrictions easing and changing constantly, we hope to see you all in the near future on a delivery run.
 Keep an eye on our website for the ever changing menu with options ranging from COVID safe individual boxes to full event service (available when the restrictions are not in play).